1. All nominations shall be submitted via the electronic form provided no later than the date stated in the election notice.

 i) Uphold the letter and spirit of the election rules and the students’ union equal opportunities, zero tolerance to harassment and bilingual policies at all times.

-ii) Follow the laws and regulations of both the land and the University at all times.
+ii) 14.
+Follow the law, Union and University policy at all times.

-16. For Full Time Officers elections, the campaign budgets will be £35 (refunded by TSDSU) and can spend up to £35 of their own money.
+15. For Full Time Officers elections, the campaign budgets will be £35 (refunded by UWTSD Students’ Union) and can spend up to £35 of their own money.
 This amount may not be exceeded.

-17. For the Part Time Officers and Student Trustees election, the campaign budgets will be £15 (refunded by TSDSU) and can spend up to £15 of their own money.
+16. For the Part Time Officers and Student Trustees election, the campaign budgets will be £15 (refunded by UWTSD Students’ Union) and can spend up to £15 of their own money.
 This amount may not be exceeded.

-18. All campaigners must submit a written list of all campaign costs with corresponding receipts to the Deputy Retuning Officer within one hour of the close of voting.
-If candidates do not spend any money during the course of their campaign this must be made clear on the submission
+17. All campaigners must submit a written list of all campaign costs with corresponding receipts to the Deputy Retuning Officer before voting closes.
+If candidates do not spend any money during the course of their campaign this must be made clear on the submission.

-19. All materials used by a campaigner must be included within their statement of expenditure alongside receipts or a reasonable estimated market rate.
+18. All materials used by a campaigner must be included within their statement of expenditure alongside receipts or a reasonable estimated market rate

 NOTE: This rule has been included to assist candidates in making election time exciting, vibrant and high profile.
 The returning officer and their deputy are aware that this rule may be open to abuse and will be closely monitoring campaign resources as a result.
 Please remember that they are the people who determine ‘fair use’.

-22. All campaigners must adhere to the rules of behaviour on any TSDSU or university premises.
+21. All campaigners must adhere to the rules of behaviour on any UWTSD Students’ Union or university premises.

 If you have additional translation request please send them to firstname.lastname@example.org

-38. Complaints have to be submitted by the beginning of the election count.
+36. Complaints have to be submitted by the close of polling.
 Only complaints about the process of the count itself will be considered once the count has started, which must be submitted within 24 hours of the results being declared.

 i) Warning a candidate of their future conduct.